-When it comes to Business Development, the secret is to never stop learning, seeking and experimenting with new strategies.
+When it comes to Business Development, the key to success is to never stop learning, seeking and experimenting with new strategies.
 Congratulations on exploring these strategies.
-And checkout my website, facebook page and posts for more strategies and workshops.
+And visit my website, facebook page and posts for more strategies and workshops.

 Why Read This Book?